Welcome to Troop 61

 Troop 61 attends Summer Camp as a Troop in order to provide an opportunity to the members of the troop to complete merit badges needed for various ranks and to gain a growth experience that will be remembered for the rest of their lives.
 A complete aquatic program as well as numerous field sports, nature, shooting sports, pioneering, and craft areas offer a full week of activity for the experienced Scout.
 For the new Scout, there is a program designed to systematically introduce him to the skills needed to advance in Scouting: rope work, woods tools safety, compass usage, cooking, and fire building.
 For older Scouts, there is a Venture program designed to provide a foundation to enhance his accumulated skill set in the areas of boating, swimming, riflery, archery, sailing, and biking.

-Rather than have two or three adults spend a week of their vacation in Summer camp, we ask all parents to spend one or two nights during the week, with their sons.
+In addition to the Scoutmaster and two or three ASMs who spend a week of their vacation in Summer camp, we ask all parents to spend one or two nights during the week, with their sons.
 It is a truly rewarding and fulfilling experience.
-The average fee for a week at summer camp is $160.00.
-A deposit of $30 is needed in early April so that the camp site can be reserved.
+The average fee for a week at summer camp is $370.00.
+A deposit is needed in early April so that the camp site can be reserved.
 The balance of the camp fee must be paid by June 1.

 No Scout should be denied summer camp because of financial hardship.
 If you are unable to afford summer camp, please contact the Scoutmaster for information pertaining to the campership program both within Knox Trail Council and the troop.

 One last point with regard to camp is that a physical is required for any camper staying overnight (including adults).
-This physical must be submitted to the Camp Coordinator one week before we leave for camp so that it can be sent ahead for processing.
+This physical must be submitted to the Camp Coordinator one month before we leave for camp so that it can be sent ahead for processing.
+The physical must use an official BSA form (available on this website) which must be signed by your doctor.
+So mark your calendar and book your annual physical ASAP.

-Refer to the troop calendar in the appendix and in the future newsletters and mark the appropriate week on your family calendar now.
+Refer to the troop activities section of the website for the dates, and mark the appropriate week on your family calendar now.
 Please plan to have your Scout join us for a week of fun.

-The Totin’ Chip card (shown below) is used as an aid to ensure safe handling of woods tools.
+The Totin’ Chip card is used as an aid to ensure safe handling of woods tools.
 Each Scout can earn a Totin’ Chip by completing the requirements on the back of the card.
-The section referred to in requirement 1 may be found on pages 63-78 of the Boy Scout Handbook.
-The patch (shown below) is worn on the left pocket flap of the Class A Scout shirt.
+The section referred to in requirement 1 may be found in the Boy Scout Handbook.
+The patch is worn on the left pocket flap of the Class A Scout shirt.

 A Scout may not use any type of woods tool (pocket knife, saw, hatchet, or ax) unless a completed Totin’ Chip is in his possession at the time.
 If the Totin’ Chip is lost, a new one must be earned by completing the requirements again.
 Any Scout observed violating his “Totin’ Rights” will have his card destroyed.
 As a result, he must earn a new one.

 (Note: Sheath knives are typically designed for purposes other than those which a Scout would normally have use.
 This frequently puts the Scout in a dangerous situation when trying to use a tool for something other than what it was specifically designed.
-Therefore, Troop 61 heavily discourages having sheath knives on Scout related activities.
+Therefore, Troop 61 does not permit sheath knives on Scout related activities.
 Leave sheath knives at home.
 A good, sharp, lock-blade knife is all that an individual Scout needs and its use is preferred and encouraged.)

 In order to ensure that safe practices are used, the following guidelines are established by Troop 61: